my2ndhead/hyperthreat/README.md

 # What we are proud of...

 This was a real team effort.
-We were able to build a complex solution together, touching almost every Splunk technology there is,and everyone was able to show his strengths.
+We were able to build a complex solution together, touching almost every Splunk technology there is.
+Everyone was able to show his strengths.
 The culmination of the project was, when we brought the three different app pieces together, almost everything worked right out-of-the-box and the insider in the test data was found immediately.

 ## References
 [1] http://creativecommons.org/licenses/by-nc-sa/4.0/